Grant Single Subscription Permissions

 Navigate to Chronom's Integrations Page and click on the

-+ Add a subscription under <Your Tenant Name>
++ Add a subscription under <Your Tenant Name>button.

 Copy the